Control Flow: Teaching Programs to Choose and Repeat

 Step 2 — Multi-way Branching: The switch Statement

-When the branching condition involves comparing a single expression against discrete values, switch is clearer than an if/else if chain.
-Additionally, compilers typically optimize switch into a jump table, making the lookup time complexity close to O(1).
+When the branching condition involves comparing discrete values of the same expression, switch is clearer than an if/else chain, and compilers usually optimize switch into a jump table, which has a time complexity close to O(1).

 break;